RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="OTAA Test Sample Data Sent via RAK Serial Port Tool" />

-You can see the data sent by the RAK811 board on The Things Stack platform, as shown in Figure 22.
+You can see the data sent by the RAK811 board on The Things Stack platform, as shown in **Figure 22**.

 <rk-img